omniminds-ai/analyze-training/README.md

-# Viralmind Data Pipeline
+# Omniminds Training Data Analyzer

-Use the Viralmind data pipeline to gather information about data collected with the Viralmind training gym.
+Use the Omniminds Training Data Analyzer to gather information about data collected using the [Omniminds Desktop Application](https://omniminds.ai/desktop).

 ## Input Data Format